-One of the tips tells you that the covering letter format tests whether ’you can express yourself simply and clearly with the use of evidence’.
-The firm’s recruiters go on to advise you to avoid being ‘overly wordy, formal or over-familiar’.
+One of the tips tells you that the covering letter format tests whether you can ‘explain yourself in simple and clear terms, with the use of evidence’.
+The firm’s recruiters also advise you to ‘strike the right tone’ in your application.
+You want to write concisely and clearly, without being either overly casual or overly formal.
 Why is this important to the firm?
 From your early days as a trainee solicitor, you will be expected to communicate clearly and professionally with other lawyers and, crucially, with clients.
 They want to see evidence in your covering letter that you have the potential to write succinctly and achieve the right professional tone.
-You are told who to address the covering letter to, so stay clear of ‘Dear Sir or Madam’, which is overly formal and shows you haven’t paid attention to the instructions on the application form.
-Equally, addressing the recruitment partner by his first name is overly familiar.
-For more help on the tone and structure of covering letters, read our law covering letter advice article.
+Communicating concisely is particularly important for the other questions as you’ll only have 250 words to put forward each of your answers.

 Get to know the firm